-Daniel Waln enters his third season as men's basketball assistant coach and recruiting coordinator at Lees-McRae.
+Daniel Waln enters his fourth season as men's basketball assistant coach and recruiting coordinator at Lees-McRae in 2017-18.

 Waln has been a key part in landing big time talent at Lees-McRae.
 His past two recruiting classes have included six three-star recruits.
 Known for his recruiting prowess, Waln has landed some of the East Coast’s top prep players as Lees-McRae’s recruiting coordinator.

 Most recently, he was responsible for the recruitment of Austin Anderson, who earned 2016 All-American Honorable Mention and Conference Carolina Player of the Year.
 Marcus Cassesa, who was rated a three-star prospect and No. 4 guard in the state of Florida.
 Keith Heard II, who led the state of Georgia in blocked shots and like Cassesa was rated as a three-star prospect.
 Charles Dickson, a three-star prospect, and one of Chicago’s top prospect.
 Waln has been known to recruit the state of Florida extremely well but reached out to Nashville to land one of the top prep prospects in three-star recruit Cedriontis Wilson.
 Waln is well known throughout the state of North Carolina and Southeast as being one of the top recruiters.